starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/calling_contracts.rst

-.. proofedDate:: null
+.. proofedDate null

-.. comment:: Not convinced that the H1 is level above the current H2
+.. comment Not convinced that the H1 is level above the current H2

 .. toctree::
    :maxdepth: 2